 The SIP protocol is not designed to cope with NAT flawlessly, so during the evolution of the protocol various mechanisms has been implemented to workaround SIP limitation on this topic.
 First of all, there's no one true answer to getting NAT traversal working.
-The reason is that different SIP endpoints,
+The reason is that different SIP endpoints, NAT, firewall settings and implementations mean what works somewhere might not work elsewhere.
+That of course makes it harder to manage clients at multiple sites, roaming clients, etc.

 Sip Gateways ×

 Name: some.provider.tld

 Description: example gateway

-Profile: external ~
+Profile: 12345

-Node: ~

-Realm: realm.tld
+Realm: real.tid

 Proxy:

 Registrar:

 Auth username: optional_username

-Auth password: •••••
+Auth password:

 Extension:

 Caller ID:

 Enable registration:

-Register refresh: 3600 ^
+Register refresh: 3600

-Advanced para ameters -
+Advanced para ameters

-Enable TCP:

 Trusted:

-Enable SIP ping: ▽
+Enable SIP ping: ▼

+Put extension in the contact:

-Ping frequency: 30 ÷
+Ping frequency: 30

-Max Forwards: ^
+Max Forwards: A V

 Force host:

 From user:

 From domain:

-Reset Save
+Reset